 So we don't just have “date night”.
-We have several different types of date nights that are all important in their own right.We don't just have 'date night'.
+We have several different types of date night ideas for married couples that are all important in their own right.We don't just have 'date night'.
 We have different types of date nights that are all important in their own right.
 Click To Tweet

 In fact, I daresay our household wouldn't function without these.